vulekamali/ocds-data-summary/README.md

 Make sure to commit updates to pyproject.toml and poetry.lock to git

-### Javascript and CSS

-JS and CSS are bundled using [parcel](https://parceljs.org/) - see `package.json`.

-Dependencies are managed via `yarn`, e.g.

-    docker-compose run --rm web yarn add bootstrap@4.x

-Make sure to commit updates to package.json and yarn.lock to git.

 Development setup
 -----------------

-In one shell, run the frontend asset builder

-    docker-compose run --rm web yarn dev

 In another shell, initialise and run the django app